Infernal serpent: The impact of Kangaroo abuse in South Australia and beyond

 With Victoria in the lead, we are now in a period of enforcement.
 If you want to care for or protect wildlife you had better be very careful.

 Events on Victoria’s Ramsar sites and other wetlands in 2024 are testimony to that.
-So we see defunding of Victoria’s wildlife rescue organisation, Wildlife Victoria, while the Game Management Authority receives a significant boost in funding.
+So we see talk of defunding Victoria’s wildlife rescue organisation, Wildlife Victoria, while the Game Management Authority receives a significant boost in funding.
 Along with these alarming changes is an increasing capture of public lands and calls for the exclusion of the general public so hunting of wildlife can occur.
 These places include National Parks and Ramsar sites.

 The treatment of these dedicated and hard working individuals by government staff in Australia can be abhorrent and the trends describing changing government conduct appear to be converging.